KeremAR/Homelab-SharedLibrary/README.md

 dependency installation.
 The Python runner image must not set `PIP_NO_CACHE_DIR=1`; the helper explicitly sets `PIP_CACHE_DIR` and passes `--cache-dir` to `pip install`.

+Because `/cache/pip` is a shared PVC-backed cache, dependency installation is wrapped with `lock(resource: 'jenkins-pip-cache')`.
+This does not serialize the whole unit test stage: venv creation and pytest can still run per service, but the cache-writing `pip install` step is protected.
+The install step is also retried twice by default for transient PyPI, network, or cache read errors.

 The pytest command produces two important files per service: